googleapis/google-cloud-dotnet/docs/root/guides/page-streaming.md

 These are equivalent other than their asynchrony, so this document focuses on the synchronous version for simplicity.

+Note that these methods don't immediately make any RPCs at all.
+They return immediately: the first request is only made when the calling code starts to iterate over the resource sequence.
+This has the side-effect that if there is a problem in the request, an exception will only be thrown at the point of iteration.
+In addition to failures due to invalid requests, network or service failures can cause exceptions even after the first results have been returned.

 ## `PagedEnumerable<TResponse, TResource>`

 Let's look at the generic type parameters first.
 The `TResponse` is